Karagwe District: History

 Throughout the 1890s, Karagwe was ravaged by local wars, epidemics, and pests.
 The outbreak of rinderpest and smallpox reduced human and livestock population.
 Tribal wars were eventually settled by the German authorities in Bukoba).
 Around 1900, commercial coffee growing was introduced by the Germans, which was further developed under British rule.
 Coffee production was mainly sold in Great Britain.
 In 1935, coffee processing industries in Bukoba were established by the Indians.
 During and after the Second World War, the first farmer associations were established and many farmers migrated from Bukoba to Karagwe.
 During the late 1990s, 165,000 refugees from Rwanda were divided over five camps in the Karagwe District.

 Other agricultural products that are at its peak are NANASI from Kagutu village, Chanika village, and other places though in a small scale.

 Demographics

 There are many sub-groups but the main tribe in Karagwe is Nyambo, who call themselves Abanyambo.
-They can also be referred to as Wanyambo and they speak Kinyambo.
+They can also be referred to as Wanyambo and they speak Runyambo.

 According to the 2012 Tanzania National Census, the population of Karagwe District was 332,020, from 424,287 in 2002, and 284,137 in 1988, with a population density of 64.67 PD/km2.